SARAH L. RYLEY Investigative & Data Journalist

-Produced investigative stories for News Corp’s national tablet publication, traveling around the country and to Haiti.
-I also helped produce animations, videos, and interactive graphics.
-My series on flaws in Homeland Security’s visa process relied on dozens of internal sources and was the subject of a congressional hearing and an inspector general investigation.
-My investigation on a corrupt small-town mayor contributed to his indictment.
-I also uncovered the return of second mortgages through government-backed financing, and tied key figures in the Jerry Sandusky molestation scandal to a real estate deal.
+Produced quick-turn investigations on a variety of topics.
+My series on Homeland Security’s visa process relied on dozens of internal sources and was the subject of a congressional hearing and Inspector General investigation.
+My stories also contributed to the indictment of a corrupt small-town mayor, uncovered the return of second mortgages through government-backed financing, and tied key figures in the Jerry Sandusky molestation scandal to a real estate deal.

 Freelance | New York, March 2008 - November 2010

-Wrote stories for The Real Deal, New York Post, Brownstoner, The Huffington Post and Anderson Cooper 360’s blog.
-My award-winning trend pieces for The Real Deal were considered on the precipice of detecting the real estate downturn in New York.
-I produced the first-ever analysis of 100 years of booms and busts in Manhattan real estate won them a national award and became part of the curriculum for an NYU Stern School of Business course.
+Wrote for The Real Deal, New York Post, Brownstoner, The Huffington Post and Anderson Cooper 360’s blog.
+My trend pieces for The Real Deal on New York City real estate and development were consistently on The Real Deal’s most widely read list.
+My first-ever analysis of 100 years of booms and busts in Manhattan real estate won them a national award and became part of the curriculum for an NYU Stern School of Business course.
 I also uncovered a predatory one-stop scheme that was looked at by the feds.

 Brooklyn Daily Eagle, journalist | New York, September 2006 – March 2008

-Wrote daily news stories and a real estate column, and edited and laid out the weekly Brooklyn Record.
-I primarily dug into the borough's billions of dollars of development projects, routinely breaking stories that impacted government decision-making.
+Wrote daily news stories and a real estate column; edited and laid out the weekly Brooklyn Record.
+Primarily dug into Brooklyn's billions of dollars in redevelopment projects, routinely breaking stories that impacted government decision-making.
 My investigations helped save an Underground Railroad home from eminent domain, led to the firing of a high-level state development official, and hastened the construction timetable of Brooklyn Bridge Park.